facebook/watchman/README.markdown

 Feel free to use the Github issue tracker and pull requests discuss and submit code changes.

-We (Facebook) occasionally have to ask for a "Contributor License Agreement" from someone who sends in a patch or code that we want to include in the codebase.
+We (Facebook) have to ask for a "Contributor License Agreement" from someone who sends in a patch or code that we want to include in the codebase.
 This is a legal requirement (a similar situation applies in other projects, such as Apache and other ASF projects or the Linux kernel).
-It doesn't apply in all cases, just for "big" patches.

 If we ask you to fill out a CLA we'll direct you to [our online CLA page](https://developers.facebook.com/opensource/cla) where you can complete it